elan-dcc/org/README.md

 You can use your own git user to contribute to all of this.
 Marcel just did that right here.
 When you are a collaborator, you can do this without forking first.
 Shown here.

-Contact Marcel Haas (m.r.haas@lumc.nl) if anything is unclear.
+Contact Marcel Haas (m.r.haas@lumc.nl) if anything is unclear or if you need a repository for your project!